Hiroaki Morishima

 Hiroaki Morishima (森島 寛晃, Morishima Hiroaki) is a Japanese former professional footballer who played as a midfielder.
-He currently was a president for Cerezo Osaka.
+He currently is the president for Cerezo Osaka.

 Club career

 Morishima was born in Hiroshima on April 30, 1972.
 After graduating from high school, he joined Japan Soccer League club Yanmar Diesel (later Cerezo Osaka) in 1991.
 In 1992, Japan Soccer League was folded and the club joined new league Japan Football League.
 The club won the champions in 1994 and was promoted to J1 League.
 The club won the 2nd place at 2001 and 2003 Emperor's Cup.
 His opportunity to play decreased from 2007 and he retired end of 2008 season.
 He played 456 games and scored 140 goals for the club.

 International career

 On May 21, 1995, Morishima debuted for Japan national team against Scotland.
 In 1996, played at 1996 AFC Asian Cup.
 At 1998 World Cup qualification in 1997, Japan won the qualify for 1998 FIFA World Cup first time Japan's history.
 At 1998 World Cup, he got 11 minutes as a substitute against Croatia.

 In 2000, Morishima played at 2000 AFC Asian Cup. he played five matches and Japan won the champions.
 In 2001, he played at 2001 FIFA Confederations Cup.
 He played in all five matches and Japan reached second place.
 At the 2002 FIFA World Cup he got three games as a substitute, scoring after two minutes in the game against Tunisia.
 He played 64 games and scored 12 goals for Japan until 2002.